mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

    and the other three spectra are the imaginary parts.

 This can also be done with the spectra in the reconstructed data and image summed together.
-This is done by setting the *PerSpectrumReconstruction* property to *false*.
+This is done by setting the *PerSpectrumImage* property to *false*.

 .. testcode:: ExAdjustmentSummed